-Umbilicus aizoon (basionym), Cotyledon aizoon, Rosularia aizoon, Rosularia pallida, Rosularia tauricola, Sedum chrysanthum subsp. aizoon, Sedum chrysanthum var. aizoon, Umbilicus aizoon, Umbilicus pallidus
+Chaloupkaea aizoon, Cotyledon aizoon, Rosularia aizoon, Rosularia pallida, Rosularia tauricola, Sedum chrysanthum subsp. aizoon, Sedum chrysanthum var. aizoon, Umbilicus aizoon, Umbilicus pallidus

 How to Grow and Care

 Whether grown outdoors or in, these plants are good to forget about.
 Too much attention by nervous gardeners will kill the plant.
-When grown outdoors in a wet environment, make sure that the soil is sandy and well-draining.
-If you aren't careful, your plant will turn to rotten mush.
+When grown outdoors in a wet environment, ensure the soil is sandy and well-draining.
+If you aren't careful, your plant will turn into rotten mush.
 Mix native soil with sand, if necessary.
-When grown indoors, a standard commercial cactus and succulent soil mixture works well.
+When grown indoors, a standard commercial cactus and succulent soil mix work well.
 In the event of an unhealthy plant, the first thing to examine is your watering habits.